Skip to content

 Evaluating NBS Effectiveness

-The taxonomy requires that adaptation solutions are evidence-based.
+The taxonomy requires evidence-based adaptation solutions.
 Before implementing NBS, you need to quantify their expected impact.
 Key metrics include:

-How much does the solution reduce air/surface temperature at the site?
+How much does the solution reduce air and surface temperature at the site?

 Thermal comfort improvement (PET, UTCI)